zzolo/zzolo.github.com/pages/cv.md

 * Planned and implemented migration paths for both sites and data.
 * Lead an internal documentation initiative to help better organize the companies collective intellectual resources.

-### Lead Developer at Trellon

-2009, Minneapolis, USA

-* Provided development and leadership on large Drupal web projects.
-* Collaborated in small teams with well-known Drupal community members to complete large scale web applications.
-* Developed many custom Drupal modules to fit the specific needs of clients.
-* Implemented themes based on design specifications.

-### Databast Administrator at Minneapolis College of Art and Design
+### Database Administrator at Minneapolis College of Art and Design

 2005 - 2008, Minneapolis, USA